Google Drive’s been corrupting many of their accounts, and I needed a way to quickly backup my Drive. Here’s how to replicate what I did

 acl = private

-1. rclone copy ./jan_gdrive.zip r2backups:rclone-backups/jan_gdrive will copy the file into R2 storage: rclone-backups/jan_gdrive/jan_gdrive.zip
+no_check_bucket = true rclone-backups:rclone copy ./jan_gdrive.zip r2backups:rclone-backups/jan_gdrive will copy the file into R2 storage: rclone-backups/jan_gdrive/jan_gdrive.ziprclone tree r2backups:rclone-backupsrclone copy r2backups:rclone-backups/jan_gdrive ./mynewfolderjan_gdrive.sh file with a few additions:#!/bin/bash

 # Google Drive folder to back up